mverleg/pyjson_tricks/README.rst

 JSON tricks (python)
 ---------------------------------------

-Since the backward-incompatible 2.0 series, the `pyjson-tricks` package brings four pieces of functionality to python handling of json files:
+The `pyjson-tricks` package brings four pieces of functionality to python handling of json files:

 1. **Store and load numpy arrays** in human-readable format.
 2. **Store and load class instances** both generic and customized.
 3. **Store and load date/times** as a dictionary (including timezone).
 4. **Preserve map order** `{}` using `OrderedDict`.
 5. **Allow for comments** in json files by starting lines with `#`.

+The 2.0 series added some of the above features and broke backward compatibility.
+The version 3.0 series is a more readable rewrite that also makes it easier to combine encoders, again not fully backward compatible.

 As well as compression and disallowing duplicate keys.